pubkey/rxdb/docs-src/backup.md

 ## Import backup

 It is currently not possible to import from a written backup.
-If you need this funcitionality, please make a pull request.
+If you need this functionality, please make a pull request.